 Why did you have to set new speed limits?

-What are the new permanent speed limits?
+What is the new permanent speed limit?

 How were those limits decided?